Benjamin Lee Whorf

-After his death from cancer in 1941, his manuscripts were curated by his linguist friends who also worked to spread the influence of Whorf's ideas on the relation between language, culture and cognition.
-Many of his works were published posthumously in the first decades after his death.
-In the 1960s, Whorf's views fell out of favor and he became the subject of harsh criticisms by scholars who considered language structure to primarily reflect cognitive universals rather than cultural differences.
-Critics argued that Whorf's ideas were untestable and poorly formulated and that they were based on badly analyzed or misunderstood data.
+Whorf initially pursued chemical engineering but developed an interest in linguistics, particularly Biblical Hebrew and indigenous Mesoamerican languages.
+His groundbreaking work on the Nahuatl language earned him recognition, and he received a grant to study it further in Mexico.
+He presented influential papers on Nahuatl upon his return.
+Whorf later studied linguistics with Edward Sapir at Yale University while working as a fire prevention engineer.

+During his time at Yale, Whorf worked on describing the Hopi language and made notable claims about its perception of time.
+He also conducted research on the Uto-Aztecan languages, publishing influential papers.
+In 1938, he substituted for Sapir, teaching a seminar on American Indian linguistics.
+Whorf's contributions extended beyond linguistic relativity; he wrote a grammar sketch of Hopi, studied Nahuatl dialects, proposed a deciphering of Maya hieroglyphic writing, and contributed to Uto-Aztecan reconstruction.

-In the late 20th century, interest in Whorf's ideas experienced a resurgence, and a new generation of scholars began reading Whorf's works, arguing that previous critiques had only engaged superficially with Whorf's actual ideas, or had attributed to him ideas he had never expressed.
-The field of linguistic relativity studies remains an active focus of research in psycholinguistics and linguistic anthropology, and continues to generate debate and controversy between proponents of relativism and proponents of universalism.
-By comparison, Whorf's other work in linguistics, the development of such concepts as the allophone and the cryptotype, and the formulation of "Whorf's law" in Uto-Aztecan historical linguistics, have met with broad acceptance.
+After Whorf's premature death from cancer in 1941, his colleagues curated his manuscripts and promoted his ideas regarding language, culture, and cognition.
+However, in the 1960s, his views fell out of favor due to criticisms claiming his ideas were untestable and poorly formulated.
+In recent decades, interest in Whorf's work has resurged, with scholars reevaluating his ideas and engaging in a more in-depth understanding of his theories.
+The field of linguistic relativity remains an active area of research in psycholinguistics and linguistic anthropology, generating ongoing debates between relativism and universalism, as well as in the study of raciolinguistics.
+Whorf's contributions to linguistics, such as the allophone and the cryptotype, have been widely accepted.

 Biography

 Early life

-The son of Harry Church Whorf and Sarah Edna Lee Whorf, Benjamin Lee Whorf was born on April 24, 1897 in Winthrop, Massachusetts.
-Harry Church Whorf was an artist, intellectual, and designer – first working as a commercial artist and later as a dramatist.
+The son of Harry Church Whorf and Sarah Edna Lee Whorf, Benjamin Atwood Lee Whorf was born on April 24, 1897, in Winthrop, Massachusetts.
+His father was an artist, intellectual, and designer – first working as a commercial artist and later as a dramatist.
 Whorf had two younger brothers, John and Richard, who both went on to become notable artists.
 John became an internationally renowned painter and illustrator; Richard was an actor in films such as Yankee Doodle Dandy and later an Emmy-nominated television director of such shows as The Beverly Hillbillies.
 Whorf was the intellectual of the three and started conducting chemical experiments with his father's photographic equipment at a young age.
 He was also an avid reader, interested in botany, astrology, and Middle American prehistory.
 He read William H. Prescott's Conquest of Mexico several times.
 At the age of 17, he began keeping a copious diary in which he recorded his thoughts and dreams.